datatrail-jhu/05_R/manuscript/04_basic_commands.md

 o) 2
 o) 4

 ?
-What is the median temperature (Temp column) in this dataset?
+What is the median temperature (Temp column) in this `airquality` dataset?

 C) 79
 o) 56